About Job I

 Common sense dictates that, having been given such abundant assets by God, Job should feel ashamed before God because of losing these assets, for he hadn’t looked after or taken care of them, he hadn’t held on to the assets given to him by God.
 Thus, when he heard that his property had been stolen, his first reaction should have been to go to the scene of the crime and take inventory of everything that had gone,[c] and then to confess to God so that he might once more receive God’s blessings.
 Job, however, did not do this—and he naturally had his own reasons for not doing so.
 In his heart, Job profoundly believed that all he possessed had been bestowed upon him by God, and had not come off the back of his own labor.
 Thus, he did not see these blessings as something to be capitalized upon, but took holding on to the way that he should by tooth and nail as his living principles.
 He cherished God’s blessings, and gave thanks for them, but he was not enamored of, nor did he seek more blessings.
 Such was his attitude toward property.
 He neither did anything for the sake of gaining blessings, nor worried about or was aggrieved by the lack or loss of God’s blessings; he neither became wildly, deliriously happy because of God’s blessings, nor ignored the way of God or forgot the grace of God because of the blessings he frequently enjoyed.
 Job’s attitude toward his property reveals to people his true humanity: Firstly, Job was not a greedy man, and was undemanding in his material life.
 Secondly, Job never worried or feared that God would take away all that he had, which was his attitude of obedience toward God in his heart; that is, he had no demands or complaints about when or whether God would take from him, and did not ask the reason why, but only sought to obey the arrangements of God.
 Thirdly, he never believed that his assets came from his own labors, but that they were bestowed unto him by God.
-This was Job’s faith in God, and is an indication of his conviction.
+This was Job’s, and is an indication of his conviction.
 Are Job’s humanity and his true daily pursuit made clear in this three-point summary of him?
 Job’s humanity and pursuit were integral to his cool conduct when faced with the loss of his property.
 It was precisely because of his daily pursuit that Job had the stature and conviction to say, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah,” during the trials of God.
 These words were not gained overnight, nor had they just popped into Job’s head.
 They were what he had seen and acquired during many years of experiencing life.
 Compared to all those who only seek God’s blessings, and who fear that God will take from them, and hate it and complain about it, is Job’s obedience not very real?
-Compared to all those who believe that there is a God, but who have never believed that God rules over all things, does Job not possess great honesty and uprightness?
+Compared to all those who believe that there is a God, but who have never believed that over all things, does Job not possess great honesty and uprightness?

 b.
 The original text omits “the loss of.”